openworm/openworm_docs/docs/index.md

 The [modeling approach page](modeling/) explains how we have broken down this problem and what steps we are currently taking.

-The [resources page](resources/) has a gallery of content that has been produced by the project, including simulation engines, visualization environments, and data sets.
+The [resources page](Resources/resources/) has a gallery of content that has been produced by the project, including simulation engines, visualization environments, and data sets.

 There are a lot of additional questions you may have about the project.
 We have assembled a [frequently asked questions (FAQ)](faq/) document to help you.
-You may also wish to use the search feature [in our documentation](http://openworm.rtfd.org).
+You may also wish to use the search feature in our documentation (top left).

 Contributing to OpenWorm
 ------------------------

 We primarily use Slack to communicate and coordinate our daily activities, you are welcome to join us!
 For an invitation, fill out our [volunteer application form](https://goo.gl/3ncZWn).

-We recommend as well that you sign up to [this mailing list](https://groups.google.com/forum/?fromgroups#!forum/openworm-discuss) and peruse the archives to get a sense of what is going on.
+We recommend as well that you sign up to [this mailing list](https://groups.google.com/forum/?fromgroups#!forum/openworm-discuss) (though not as active as Slack) and peruse the archives to get a sense of what is going on.

 Then, please browse our [project list](projects/) to understand the different areas where work is happening.
-To put the projects in context, you will find it useful to read more about the big picture idea of the [modeling approach](modeling\) we are taking.
+To put the projects in context, you will find it useful to read more about the big picture idea of the [modeling approach](modeling/) we are taking.

 If you are interested in a specific programming language, check out links to issues specifically for [Python](https://github.com/openworm/OpenWorm/issues?direction=desc&labels=python&page=1&sort=comments&state=open) or [C++](https://github.com/openworm/OpenWorm/issues?direction=desc&labels=c%2B%2B&page=1&sort=comments&state=open).
-We also have a lot of Java and Javascript/HTML/CSS development going on as part of Geppetto.
-See the [list of issues here](https://github.com/orgs/openworm/projects/13).
+We also have a lot of Java and Javascript/HTML/CSS development going on as part of [Geppetto](http://www.geppetto.org/).
+See the [list of Geppetto issues here](https://github.com/orgs/openworm/projects/13).

 If you have questions about specific things you find, please post them to [the list](https://groups.google.com/forum/?fromgroups#!forum/openworm-discuss).